marcop135/bullframe.css/README.md

 bullframe.css is a Sass (SCSS) framework that works in a wide range of desktop and mobile browsers.
 It's a cross-browser and responsive collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.

-You could be easily use it for marketing sites, landing pages, mini sites, micro sites, blog posts, e-commerce product listings, help and documentation.
+You could be easily use it for marketing sites, landing pages, mini sites, micro sites, blog posts, e-commerce product listings, help and documentation, and more.

-**Just add bullframe.css, write semantic HTML5, and you are ready to go!**
+**Just add bullframe.css in your webpage, write semantic HTML, and you are ready to go!**

 ## Best features

 - Wide range of desktop and mobile browsers support
-- Add responsive-ness and normalize as much as possible HTML elements *out-of-the-box*
+- Responsive-ness and style normalization *out-of-the-box*
-- Responsive, cross-browser, HTML5 form elements by default
+- Cross-browser form elements by default
 - Sass architecture
 - CSS BEM
 - Responsive typography
-- Dark mode
+- Dark mode and theming support
 - RTL support
 - Gulp-friendly
-- Get all utility classes (e.g. `<h2 class="bf-h1">`) or no classes at all (no-class / classless framework)
+- Classless-friendly

 ## What's included